IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

     ]
   }

 The optional ``includeFiles`` parameter specifies whether the files should be listed in the output.
-It defaults to ``false``.
+It defaults to ``true``, preserving backward compatibility.
 (Note that for a dataset with a large number of versions and/or files having the files included can dramatically increase the volume of the output).
 A separate ``/files`` API can be used for listing the files, or a subset thereof in a given version.

 The optional ``offset`` and ``limit`` parameters can be used to specify the range of the versions list to be shown.
 This can be used to paginate through the list in a dataset with a large number of versions.